These Small Indoor Plants are easy to grow and add an extraordinary appeal to the interiors without blocking a lot of space!

 4. Baby Toes

-Baby Toes (Fenestraria rhopalophylla) plants look so odd and surely one of the coolest in this list of small houseplants.
-You can grow them in a small container alone or with other succulents.
-Growing requirements are similar to lithops, keep this succulent in a well-lit spot, better if it can receive a few hours of direct sunlight as well.
+Baby Toes (Fenestraria rhopalophylla) plants are one of the coolest in this list of small houseplants.
 Maintain warm temperature and water sparingly to keep the plant growing.
-To learn more, click here!

 5. Spider Plant

-We also added the purple-leaf shamrock to our list of best purple houseplants here!
-This low growing tropical beauty is so interesting to look at that it can add a flare of sexy purple in your room.
+This low-growing tropical beauty is so interesting to look at that it can add a flare of vivid purple to your room.
 When keeping indoors, place the shamrock in a spot where it can receive partial sunlight.
-The plant is very tolerant of mishandling, although, it doesn’t like living in an overly wet condition, especially in cold climates.
-Click here to learn more!

 Have a look at the cute pictures of the best small and compact houseplants here